MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ## Dynamic USB-C Disablement

-Dynamic USB-C Disablement enables customers operating in highly secure work environments to prevent USB theft of confidential data and provide more control to organizations.
+Dynamic USB-C Disablement enables customers operating in highly secure environments to prevent unauthorized data transfer via USB, thereby offering organizations more control.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever eligible Surface devices are undocked or connected to an unauthorized dock.

 > [!TIP]
 > This feature is available on Surface Pro 10, Surface Laptop 6, and Surface Laptop Studio 2.